-To quantify growth, plants in each replicate of each treatment were photographed (Nikon 143 144 Coolpix 5700 Digital Camera) with backlighting from a light box (Laboratory Supply Company, 145 60 Watts) on days that nutrient media were changed.
-The two-dimensional plant area on the 146 water surface was measured with ImageJ, version 1.47 (Rasband 2014), using the threshold function on an 8-bit grayscale photo, after dead fronds had been removed by hand (see above).
-147 Relative growth rate (RGR) was calculated between each measurement.
-RGR was calculated as 148 $[\ln(A_2) - \ln(A_1)] / (t_2 - t_1)$, where A is the area of plants in mm2, t is time in days, and subscripts 2 149 150 and I indicate two sequential time points in the experiment.
-Plant thickness or mass was not 151 measured during these experiments, but the overheard surface area is a commonly used measure 152 in many experiments (Landolt and Kandeler 1987).
-Turions were distinguished as plants that had sunk to the bottom of the experimental vessel, and they typically differed in size, texture, or 153 color from plants on the surface.
-The number of turions (i.e., asexual resting bodies) produced 154 were counted for each experimental replicate after the live plants had been moved to fresh media.
-155 The number of turions was converted to area with equations developed in another study 156 157 (Appendix A).
-In some replicates, all plants in a replicate died (i.e., bleached white) during the experiment, and were re-started with new plants, assuming that the failed growth was due to 158 159 damage to the plant when handling.
-These replicates were excluded from analysis if they were 160 not grown for at least 10 days.
+To quantify growth, plants in each replicate of each treatment were photographed (Nikon Coolpix 5700 Digital Camera) with backlighting from a light box (Laboratory Supply Company, 60 Watts) on days that nutrient media were changed.
+The two-dimensional plant area on the water surface was measured with ImageJ, version 1.47 (Rasband 2014), using the threshold function on an 8-bit grayscale photo, after dead fronds had been removed by hand (see above).
+Relative growth rate (RGR) was calculated between each measurement.
+RGR was calculated as $[\ln(A_2) - \ln(A_1)] / (t_2 - t_1)$, where A is the area of plants in mm2, t is time in days, and subscripts 2 and I indicate two sequential time points in the experiment.
+Plant thickness or mass was not measured during these experiments, but the overheard surface area is a commonly used measure in many experiments (reviewed by Landolt and Kandeler 1987).
+Turions were distinguished as plants that had sunk to the bottom of the experimental vessel, and they typically differed in size, texture, or color from plants on the surface.
+The number of turions (i.e., asexual resting bodies) produced were counted for each experimental replicate after the live plants had been moved to fresh media.
+The number of turions was converted to area with equations developed in another study (Supplemental Information 3).
+In some replicates, all plants in a replicate died (i.e., bleached white) during the experiment, and were re-started with new plants, assuming that the